Areas for Transformation

 Guiding principle: Embrace a regenerative materials economy by establishing procurement standards focused on responsibly sourced, low-impact, and recyclable inputs, while maximizing diversion from the landfill through reuse, repair, and comprehensive recycling / composting programs, and championing circularity in all material flows to minimize waste.

-Guiding principle: Support faculty and staff with the resources to integrate sustainability concepts into courses, research, creative works, and intercollegiate competition.
+Guiding principle: Support faculty and staff with the resources to integrate sustainability concepts and experiential opportunities into courses, research, and creative works.

 Culture of Resilience & Adaptation